iluque95/file_mapping_benchmark/README.md

 traditional_read (big.file).
 Buffer size: 8192 bytes --> 10000 iteration: 01m:41s:348ms:871000ns:00μs:
 ```

 It seems and **is** demonstrated that Linux is faster than windows.
+At least when we are comparing non optimized versions.

 ## Kernel IO